armandli/notes/Kubernetes.md

 # scale containers
 kubectl scale --replicas=<new replica number> deployment <pod_name> #increase/decrease the number of replicas of a container

+# using yaml configurations for deployment
+kubectl create -f <deployment yaml file> #can be a deployment or service kubectl apply -f <deployment yaml file> #updates deployment based on changes in the yaml file

 # obtaining kubernetes information
 kubectl cluster-info #general info regarding kubernetes cluster kubectl get nodes    #show all nodes